August 30, 2018

 Retail is Not Dead, Long Live Startups

-15 years ago none of us could see the displacement of the No. 1 global mobile phone manufacturer coming.
+15 years ago none of us could have even imagined the displacement of the No. 1 global mobile phone manufacturer coming.
 But Nokia was edged off their seemingly immovable perch.
 The truth is, no one is guaranteed to be around for the long-term.
-History is littered with examples from Kodak to Blockbuster to Blackberry.
-And more recently MySpace and Yahoo!
+History is littered with examples from Kodak to Blockbuster to Blackberry and more recently MySpace and Yahoo!

 As stores across the US close at a seemingly alarming rate, all we can really say about the future is that it’s uncertain.
 Rather than try to make any mystical predictions, I’m going to focus on learnings from the present.

-At Twinery – the Innovation Arm at MAS, a leading apparel manufacturer, we focus on how we can empower humans to have a better quality of life.
+At Twinery – the innovation arm of MAS, a leading apparel manufacturer, we focus on how we can empower humans to have a better quality of life.
 We do this by developing and partnering on creating new technologies for apparel and soft goods.
 We also invest in startups at the cutting edge of textile-based innovation including smart clothing.

-Me Undies have made it cool to have undies with unusual prints by making it fun and easy to shop and also offer matching pairs for your partner, via subscription box services.
+Now, being caught with your pants down is totally acceptable.
+Me Undies have made it cool to wear undies with unusual prints by making it fun and easy to shop and also offer matching pairs for your partner, via subscription box services.
 Naturally, they’re eco-friendly and ‘softer than soft’ too!
-Now, being caught with your pants down, is totally acceptable.
 In fact, why wear anything over ‘em when lounging at home?
 The brand is able to charge $20 for men’s and $16 for women’s per pair.